bcgov/Technology-Code-of-Practice/README.md

 ●	Be flexible so that processes can incorporate legacy and new infrastructure, including the use of cloud services
 ●	Understand the probable lifespan of your technologies (being aware of expiry and renewal timings) and create a roadmap showing your plan for retiring legacy systems

-System integration is important for the overall network performance and for considering your organisation’s service management.
+System integration is important for the overall network performance and for considering your organization’s service management.

-Service management depends on how your current infrastructure is managed, what new technology is being integrated and what the longer-term business objectives are for IT in the organisation.
+Service management depends on how your current infrastructure is managed, what new technology is being integrated and what the longer-term business objectives are for IT in the organization.

 #### Related Guides